Skip to content

 invalid/ # Failed HMAC verification

-journal/ # Decision journal entries (JSONL)
+journal/ # Decision journal entries (created on demand)

 relationships/ # Per-person relationship files (JSON)